-Since grams is a weight measurement, and U.S. tablespoons is a volume measurement, there isn't a universal conversion chart since different ingredients weigh different amounts.
+Since grams are a weight measurement and U.S. tablespoons are a volume measurement, there isn't a universal conversion chart since different ingredients weigh different amounts.
 Butter weighs more than flour, for example, so 14 grams of butter is going to be 1 tablespoon whereas 14 grams of flour is a little more than 1 3/4 tablespoons.

 Here is a quick guide for converting grams of butter to tablespoons, and vice versa.
-It is important to keep in mind that this specific conversion chart only works for butter.
+Keep in mind that this specific conversion chart only works for butter.

 Metric Grams Converted to U.S. Tablespoons

 - 28 grams = 2 tablespoons

 - 250 grams = 16 tablespoons (2 sticks) + 1.6 tablespoons

 - 1 tablespoon = 14 grams

 - 3 tablespoons = 42.5